2024 NFL Midseason Trade Block: Final Update

 Offensive Tackle

-The Raiders have juggled a lot of different lineups as they search for a winning combination on the offensive line.
-Seven players have played 40 percent of the snaps or more.
-However, Peat is at just 10 percent of the snaps.
-If heโ€™s not going to be a factor for the Raiders, other offensive line-needy teams (like Peatโ€™s former team the Saints) might have interest.
+The Raiders have juggled a lot of different lineups as they search for a winning combination on the offensive line and battle injuries.
+So it’s telling that Peat has played less than 10 percent of the snaps.
+If heโ€™s not going to be a factor for the Raiders, other offensive line-needy teams might have interest.

 Green Bay has options for depth at tackle which could make Dillard expendable.
 He has traits, experience and pedigree as a former first-round pick on his side even if his tape so far in his career looks tough.